 Technique, technique, technique.
 Do you want to become a better boxer?
-No amount of strength training or speed bag will get you there.
+No amount of strength training for boxing or speed bag will get you there.
 It’s all about honing your technique to perfection.
 Can you throw a perfect jab, cross, hook, and uppercut with no opponent in front of you?

 Then how do you expect to throw punches with good technique when sparring or fighting?
 Shadowboxing allows you to drill various punches and footwork over and over again.
 The goal is for every movement to be ingrained in your muscle memory.

 Boxing conditioning is all about the aerobic energy system.
 Some elite-level boxers have VO2max values close to elite-level triathletes .
 Further, the amount of blood that can be pumped per heartbeat (known as stroke volume) has shown the strongest correlation to boxing mastery .

 Safe to say, the fitter you are, the better chance you have of becoming a high-level boxer.
 Not to mention the health benefits associated with a strong cardiovascular system for those who don’t want to be a competitive boxer.

 Low to moderate intensity shadowboxing is the key to expanding the heart chamber so more blood can be pooled between each heartbeat resulting in more blood being pumped per heartbeat.
 Further, conditioning is more than just the heart and lungs.